ibadetazemi/SQL-Project/QA.md

 (In the QA.md file, identify and describe your risk areas.
-Develop and execute a QA process to address them and validate the accuracy of your results.):
+Develop and execute a QA process to address them and validate the accuracy of your results):

 What are your risk areas?
 Identify and describe them.